 The Black History of Coffee

-As we've spoken out in support of Black Lives Matter, we've discussed how we, and the coffee industry in general, is reliant on the labor of Black and Brown people around the world who grow and produce green coffee.
-As a company, we are proud to support organic coffee farming as a healthier alternative for the farmers and environment to traditional, pesticide-laden agriculture.
+The past year has been a reckoning in how we as a company, and the coffee industry in general, is reliant on the labor of Black and Brown people around the world who grow and product green coffee.
+As a company, we are proud to support organic coffee farming as a healthier alternative for the farmers and environment to traditional, pesticide-reliant agriculture.
 And we maintain a commitment to fair trade and direct trade pricing that ensures farmers are paid for their efforts.
 However, the history of the coffee trade is a less cheerful story and it is impossible to talk about progress within our industry without first acknowledging the racist and colonialist roots of coffee and how many of these power dynamics persist today.

 While Brazil is currently the largest producer of coffee globally, the coffee crop originated in Africa in the highlands of Ethiopia.
 Eventually it came to be traded throughout the Middle East, Asia, Europe and the Americas via European colonizers.
 As with most imported goods at the time, the success of coffee was dependent on the slave trade, especially through Triangular Trade.
 This was the arrangement whereby European colonial powers established colonies in tropical areas suitable for coffee growing, like the Caribbean, Asia and Central/South America.
 They would then import slaves from Africa to these colonies to labour on the coffee plantations before exporting the coffee back to Europe, thus creating a triangle.